The information in this article is inspired by The Rough Guide to Greece, your essential guide for visiting Greece.

 Visit the most impressive sights of Kefalonia island on this guided island bus tour.
 Immerse yourself in an island paradise as you explore the whole island and taste local wine.

-Check out our list of best things to do in Kefalonia.
+To find more ideas for your Kefalonia holiday, explore our list of best things to do in Kefalonia.

 One of the ritziest hotels on the island, with designer decor throughout, from the lobby up to the chic bathroom fixtures.